About

 Hello,

 I am passionate about technology that helps, whether that’s empowering people, enabling new opportunities, or correcting power disparities.
-I believe we have a moral imperative to ensure our technology is reliable, accessible, efficient, and empathic.
+I believe we have a moral imperative to ensure our technology is reliable, accessible, empathic, and as simple as the problem allows.
 I want technology to improve the status quo, not enforce it.

-I enjoy cooking, music, typography, and learning about the world.
-My interests include software engineering, artificial intelligence, ethics, policy, and their intersections.
+I enjoy cooking, music, hiking, poetry, and learning about the world.
+My interests include artificial intelligence, software engineering, ethics, business, policy, and their intersections.
 I love learning about the why, and I think the why is critical in everything we do.

-In addition to my day job, I manage nearly all the technical aspects of Bear Track Lake Cabins, my parents’ cabin rental business.
+In addition to my role at Kensho, I manage Bear Track Lake Cabins with my mother.
+I hope to continue my father’s dream of sharing a unique piece of the Red River Gorge area with our guests and helping the local economy.
 I credit this work a lot with getting me into this industry and helping me realize the transformational ability of software—and the responsibility that comes with it.

 I graduated from the University of Pennsylvania’s School of Engineering and Applied Sciences.
 I’m grateful their financial aid made a world-class education obtainable for me.
 I couldn’t decide between Computer Science and Philosophy, so I majored in both.

-If you have any questions/comments/want to get in contact, you can email me at justin (AT) justincaustin (DOT) com.
+If you have any questions/comments/want to contact me, you can email me at [email protected].
+This is a randomly generated forwarding address to help minimize spam.
+It may be deactivated and updated at any time.
 I’m always happy to read and reply to whatever you have to send.